 Generally.
-Section 1103 punishes two forms of manslaughter: recklessly causing the death of another person; and mitigation for murder, where an offender acted under the influence of an extreme disturbance.
+Section 1003 punishes two forms of manslaughter: recklessly causing the death of another person; and mitigation for murder, where an offender acted under the influence of an extreme disturbance.
 Although the influence of such a disturbance does not absolve all responsibility for the objectively harmful, and wrongful, act of killing another person, it is thought to reduce the offender's blameworthiness relative to those who commit murders unattributable to any such influence.

 Relation to current Delaware law.
-Section 1103(a)(1) directly corresponds to 11 Del.
+Section 1003(a)(1) directly corresponds to 11 Del.
 C. § 632(1).
 Subsection (a)(2) directly corresponds to § 632(3), as will be discussed below.
-But, Section 1103 does not incorporate § 632(2), (4), or (5).
+But, Section 1003 does not incorporate § 632(2), (4), or (5).
 11 Del.
 C. § 632(2) dramatically increases the available punishment for an assault where the offender displays ordinary-not criminal-negligence as to resulting death.
-Ordinary negligence has been eliminated from the Proposed Code as an available culpability requirement, the reasons for which are explained in the Commentary to Section 205.
-Even if criminal negligence were substituted, however, including § 632(2) would destroy the distinction between manslaughter and negligent homicide by effectively punishing both offenses the same.
+Ordinary negligence has been eliminated from the Improved Code as an available culpability requirement, the reasons for which are explained in the Commentary to Section 205.
+Even if criminal negligence were substituted, however, including § 632(2) would destroy the distinction between manslaughter and criminally negligent homicide by effectively punishing both offenses the same.
+Similarly, manslaughter under Section 1003(a)(1) cannot be committed with a culpability higher than recklessness, because knowing commission of the same conduct would be murder.
+Therefore, recklessness is the only culpability level with which manslaughter under Section 1003(a)(1) can be committed.
 11 Del.
 C. § 632(4) has not been included.
 It punishes causing the death of a woman during an abortion.
 But, it fails to specify a required culpability as to causing death.
 Under both the current and Proposed codes, recklessness is read into the offense definition.
-Because recklessness is already required by Section 1103(a)(1)-and § 632(1)-this additional language accomplishes nothing new.
+Because recklessness is already required by Section 1003(a)(1)-and § 632(1)-this additional language accomplishes nothing new.
 11 Del.
-C. § 632(5) is not incorporated because all provisions pertaining to suicide are collected in Section 1105.
+C. § 632(5) is not incorporated because all provisions pertaining to suicide are collected in Section 1005.

-Section 1103(a)(2) reflects the mitigation for murder due to extreme disturbance, found in § 632(3).
-Some of the requirements in § 641 are worked into the mitigation definition, while other provisions are reserved for Section 1103(b).
-The mitigation as it currently exists is materially preserved in Section 1103.
-The mitigation is altered, though, in two ways.
-First, Subsection (a)(1) expands application of the mitigation to both aggravated murder and murder, rather than just to intentional or knowing killings.
+Section 1003(a)(2) reflects the mitigation for murder due to extreme disturbance, found in § 632(3).
+Some of the requirements in § 641 are worked into the mitigation definition, while other provisions are reserved for Section 1003(b).
+The mitigation as it currently exists is materially preserved in Section 1003.
+The mitigation is altered, though, in three ways.
+First, Subsection (a)(2) expands application of the mitigation to both aggravated murder and murder, rather than just to intentional or knowing killings.
 This change is necessary to avoid the anomalous and unintended result where a person suffering extreme disturbance is punished more harshly for a reckless or negligent killing than for an intentional or knowing killing.
 Second, an explicit reference to "mental" disturbance has been added to the "emotional" disturbances mentioned throughout current law.
 11 Del.
 C. § 641, which expounds upon the disturbance mitigation in § 632, uses the terms "mental" and "emotional" seemingly interchangeably.
 This suggests that although only the latter term is used in § 632, both concepts are intended to fall under the mitigation.
 This policy makes sense because both cases produce the same effect-a less blameworthy homicide.
+Note however that all instances of Manslaughter-even baseline reckless Manslaughter-are subject to the minimum imprisonment term under Section 602(a)(5).
+Third, Subsection (a)(2)b. introduces a limitation upon use of the mitigation that is borrowed from Model Penal Code § 210.3(b)(1).
+This limitation requires that there be a "reasonable explanation" for the extreme mental or emotional disturbance claimed by the defendant as the basis for reduced punishment.